Universal Presence Connector

 Migrations

 Two fields have been renamed in this revision.
-Existing integrations continue to work — both legacy fields are accepted as aliases and a deprecation warning is logged per request, scoped to the connector UUID, so you can identify which integrations still need migration.
-Both legacy fields will be removed in a future major version.
+Existing integrations continue to work — both legacy fields are accepted as aliases on every request.
+Both legacy fields will be removed in a future major version, so migrate when convenient.

 email → subject.email